omar-elhajj00/tic-tac-toe-game/README.md

 # tic-tac-toe-game
-Tic-tac-toe game is a simple game like x o .
+Tic-tac-toe game is a simple game built using html, css and Javascript.